rage/java-programming/data/week1/4-reading-input.md

 }
 ```

 Below is an example of a program which asks for user input, reads the text entered by the user, and then prints it.
 The comments will guide you through the example for understanding.
-Have finished getting input, one should close the scanner with the command scanner.close();.
+Have finished getting input, one should close the scanner with the command `scanner.close();`.

 ```java
 // Introduce the scanner tool used for reading user input